Bank Holiday (film)

 Bank Holiday (also known as Three on a Weekend) is a 1938 British drama film directed by Carol Reed and starring John Lodge, Margaret Lockwood, Hugh Williams and Kathleen Harrison.
+The film was popular and helped establish Carol Reed's reputation.

 Plot

 On a 1930s bank holiday weekend, a number of people rush for trains to head to the seaside.
-They include:

-an unmarried couple, nurse Catherine Lawrence and her boyfriend Geoffrey.
-Catherine is distracted by thoughts of Stephen Howard, widower of a patient who died in childbirth;

-May and Arthur and their working-class family;

-two female friends, Doreen and Milly, looking for romance.
+They include: an unmarried couple, nurse Catherine Lawrence and her boyfriend Geoffrey.
+Catherine is distracted by thoughts of Stephen Howard, widower of a patient who died in childbirth; May and Arthur and their working-class family; two female friends, Doreen and Milly, looking for romance and Doreen to win a beauty contest.